 - Door transition – It is advisable to set the door transition 5mm higher than the finished floor.
 This means that if the drain was ever blocked by a towel or other item, the room could hold a significant amount of water before damaging the rest of the house

-- Although a wetroom can be fitted on a DIY basis a lot can go wrong if tanking systems are fitted correctly.
+- Although a wetroom can be fitted on a DIY basis a lot can go wrong if tanking systems are fitted incorrectly.
 For this reason a professional fit is recommended.

 - Tile costs – a wetroom needs to have a fully tiled floor throughout